Snger/reading-notes/Domain-DDD/Bitcoin/bitcoin.md

 - Usage
 - webapi basic
 - testnet
+- Bitcoin.conf Configuration File
 - Data directory \(Win10\)
 - Difference between bitcoin-tx, bitcoin-cli, and bitcoind?
 - Bitcoind vs Bitcoin-cli Command Line Functions
+- what is the difference between hard cap and soft cap in ethereum ICO
+- what is XBT?

 <!-- /MarkdownTOC -->